mgehrls/mattgehrls/articles/web-accessibilty-for-everyone-hopefully.md

 subtitle: A web devs guide to web accessibility
 ---

-## Introduction
+# Web Accessibility for Everyone...
+Hopefully

 Website accessibility is a vital aspect of modern web development.
 In an era where the internet connects us all, ensuring that your website caters to a diverse audience is not only ethically the right thing to do but also makes good business sense.
 As web developers, it is our responsibility to create online experiences that are accessible to as many people as possible.

 How can we make sure we account for everyone?
 Let’s break down the most common groups of physical and mental impairment:

-Visual
+- Visual
-Auditory
+- Auditory
-Motor
+- Motor
-Cognitive and
+- Cognitive and
-Seizure & Vestibular Disorders
+- Seizure & Vestibular Disorders

 Understanding these groups and how they interact with the internet will empower us to craft exceptional web experiences.
 The best part?
 There's a remarkable amount of overlap between these groups, making accessibility not just a necessity but also good design practice.
-We'll start with an overview of each group, the technologies available to enhance their experience, and conclude with practical tips tailored for web developers like you.
+We'll start with an overview of each group, the technologies available to enhance their experience, and conclude with practical tips tailored for web developers.

 ## Visual Impairment

 When it comes to web accessibility, visual impairment might seem like the most straightforward consideration.
 Many frameworks have built-in mechanisms that prompt us to add alt text to images, and we often pat ourselves on the back for complying and move on.
 There is more to consider.

-WebAim classifies visual impairment into three groups:
+[WebAim](https://webaim.org/) classifies visual impairment into three groups:

 1. Blindness: People who are completely blind.
 2. Low Vision: Individuals with partial sight or reduced visual acuity.